angular/angular/adev/src/content/tutorials/learn-angular/steps/9-output/README.md

 # Component Communication with `@Output`

 When working with components it may be required to notify other components that something has happened.
-Perhaps a button has been clicked, an item has been added/removed from a list or some other important update has occured.
+Perhaps a button has been clicked, an item has been added/removed from a list or some other important update has occurred.
 In this scenario components need to communicate with parent components.

 Angular uses the `@Output` decorator to enable this type of behavior.